Updated: Sep 13, 2021

 One day a few years ago I heard someone from India say that Namaste just means "hello" and it's totally weird that people are saying it at the end of a yoga class.
 This freaked me out!
 I've been going around saying "hello" all the time!?
 Since the 90s!?

 I started asking my students of South Asian heritage--many of whom grew up in India-- what they thought.
 As I mentioned at the beginning of this post, several people who were raised in India told me they think it's lovely to say Namaste and the beginning and ending of class.
-They affirmed my understanding of the meaning of the word.
+They affirmed my understanding --at that time--of the meaning of the word.
 Yet others laughed at me in a good-natured way and said the word really does just mean "hello."
 They said it's fine to keep using it if I want to.
 (I don't want to if it's wrong.)
-(And they did laugh at me.)
+(And they did laugh.
+That means something!)